 6. Website hosting services

-- If the Client encounters a problem with regard to the Services then the Client can access support through PrimarySite's support email address, email@example.com.
-This email address is monitored between 9 am and 5 pm Monday to Friday.
+- If the Client encounters a problem with regards to the Services then the Client can access support through PrimarySite's support email address, email@example.com.
+This email address is monitored between 8am and 5.30pm Monday to Thursday 8am and 5pm Friday.
 PrimarySite can also be contacted via telephone on 01636 616630.

 - The risk in the Services shall pass to the Client upon commencement of the Services.